 Expressing their sympathy and support for a grieving family can be difficult for some.
 They simply don't know how to deal with the shock, disbelief, and grief the family is going through.
 However, the best way to help is to be as supportive as possible, including:

-- Send the family flowers, a sympathy card, or call them to express your empathy for their loss.
+- Send the family flowers and a sympathy card, or call them to express empathy for their loss.

 - Help around the house if possible.
 This can range from cutting the grass to washing dishes.
-Offering to run errands can be helpful also, including taking children to school or picking them up.
+Offering to run errands can also be helpful, including taking children to school or picking them up.

 A related article by Yreka wrongful death lawyer Ed Smith:

-I’m Ed Smith, a Yreka wrongful death lawyer.
-Call us for free and friendly advice (530) 392-9400 or (800) 404-5400 if you would like information on filing a claim for wrongful death.
-We would be honored to answer your questions and tell you what options are available to you.
+Call us for free and friendly advice at (530) 392-900 or (800) 404-5400 if you want information on filing a claim for wrongful death.
+We would be honored to answer your questions and tell you what options are available.